scalabli/quo/docs/prompt.rst

-User Input Prompts
+Prompts
 ==================

 .. currentmodule:: quo

-quo supports prompts in two different places.
+Quo supports prompts in two different places.
 The first is automated prompts when the parameter handling happens, and the second is to ask for prompts at a later point independently.